How do you know if your Gledhill PulsaCoil BP is scaled up?

 A-Classes are fitted in upstairs flats, so if these leak then you won’t know about

 it until the flat below you complains about their ceiling!
 Engineers like me already

 have the sensor housing kicking about in our toolboxes, so we crush the olives on

 before we fit them, but that won’t be obvious to a diyer.
-Maybe best to call us or
+Maybe best to call someone